-\$41,999.00 included in deferred outflows of resources, will be included as a reduction of the net pension liability in the year ending December 31, 2020.
-This amount was based on an estimated April 1, 2021 contractually required contribution, prorated from the pension plan's measurement date of June 30, 2019 to the Library's year end of December 31, 2019.
+Deferred Outflows of Resources and Deferred Inflows of Resources (Cont'd) - Deferred outflows of resources in the amount of \$47,952.00 will be included as a reduction of the net pension liability during the year ended December 31, 2021.
+This amount was based on an estimated April 1, 2022 contractually required contribution, prorated from the pension plan's measurement date of June 30, 2020 to the Library's year end of December 31, 2020.